 Sierra Club's Dirty Fuels campaign in New Mexico is led by Robert Tohe, who works to protect tribal communities in Northwest and western New Mexico from the hazards of uranium mining and fracking.

 The Sierra Club Rio Grande Chapter and our supporters successfully worked for a New Mexico law requiring our largest utilities to provide 20% of their electricity from renewable energy by 2020.
 We monitor and advocate at the Legislature and the Public Regulation Commission to keep our Renewable Energy Act and the rules that enforce intact and strong.
 Thanks to thousands of supporters contacting their elected representatives, we’ve fended off several attacks that would have severely curtailed renewable energy in New Mexico.
 We also advocate and work with local governments to develop pro-renewables policy like community solar.
 It’s time to strengthen our renewable-energy laws, policy and infrastructure to the levels needed to provide a safe climate for future generations.

 Reduce, Reuse, Recycle -- we pay too little attention to the first two when reducing our use and waste, both of which are key to addressing pollution and the energy burning that is driving climate disruption.
-The chapter's Zero Waste team engages and educates communities on reducing our waste.
+Please visit eldorado285recycles.org to learn about how Eldorado at Santa Fe recycles, and contact Co-chairs Joe Eigner at email@example.com or Karen Sweeney at firstname.lastname@example.org with questions or for more information, or to join our Zero Waste team.

 How You Can Take Action on Climate Change